Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Decoupling the dependence on cosmological models and integrations

-where $N_m$ is the number of fitting functions used at the order $m$, $\alpha_i$ is the set of cosmological parameters and $f_i$ is the set of fitting functions used.
-Thus, we can write: { } where $\sigma = 0,1$.
-In the expression above, we identify $T_{r-{\rm loop},(m,\sigma)}^{i_1 \cdots i_{m-\sigma}}(k)$ as our set of cosmology independent integrals with $N_m$ basis functions.
+where $\sigma = 0,1$.
+In the expression above, we identify $T_{r-{\rm loop},(m,\sigma)}^{i_1 \cdots i_{m-\sigma}}(k)$ as our set of cosmology independent\footnote{Of course, these integrals still depend on the base $[0]$ cosmology, which we choose to be the Planck cosmology \eqn{eq:Planck_cosmological_parameters}.
+We use the phrase ``cosmology independent'' to mean that they do not change when we scan over cosmological models away from the one of Planck.} integrals with $N_m$ basis functions.
 The explicit form of these integrals is reported in App.~\ref{sec:Tensor_integrals}.